 3. Use Pinterest To Support Your Plans

 I think this really swung a lot of decisions in our favour.

-I’d gathered so much reference on certain aspects — the Crittall look windows for example —that it would have been very difficult for our conservation officer to not be able to see our vision.
+I’d gathered so much reference on certain aspects.
+The Crittall look windows for example.
+It would have been very difficult for our conservation officer to not be able to see our vision.

 It’s much easier for the planners to imagine how your extension will look, if you’re able to show clear references.

 By this, I don’t mean invite them round for a cuppa and a chat.
 However don’t see them as the enemy either.
 Treat them as an ally.

 Do include them in your initial talks; find out what would be acceptable and what is a no-go area.
 If you have a question, ask them.